 - Port for SSL: 587

-Here’s how it looks for one of my clients, Royal Spa (I’m not displaying the fields for username and password):
+Here’s how it looks for my site (I’m not displaying the fields for username and password):

 Now you can log in to your Microsoft account, go to the Sent folder, and see that your message was sent!